Main Menu

 Eligibility

-Previous entrants in TMA’s poetry contest, including finalists and winners, are welcome to participate with fresh material.
+Previous jurors and entrants in TMA’s poetry contest, including finalists and winners, are welcome to participate with fresh material.

 • Residents of Northwest Ohio and Southeast Michigan are invited to participate.